-Yet there is, traditionally, a different between pork shoulder and pork butt.
-Cuts labeled "pork shoulder" (including a "picnic shoulder") are from the thinner, triangle-shaped end of the shoulder whereas the "butt" is from the thicker, more intensely marbled end above it.
+Traditionally, cuts labeled pork shoulder (including picnic shoulder) are from the thinner, triangle-shaped end of the shoulder whereas the pork butt or Boston butt is from the thicker, more intensely marbled end above it.
 Note that both are from the front limbs, not the hindquarters.

-As such, pork shoulder is a bit better for cooking whole and slicing, whereas pork butt is perfect for making pulled pork and other recipes in which the meat is meant to fall apart (the streaks of fat that run through it, creating the marbling, make it fall apart more easily once it's cooked to tenderness).
+Pork shoulder is a bit better for cooking whole and slicing, whereas pork butt is perfect for making pulled pork and other recipes in which the meat is cooked until it falls apart.
+The marbled streaks of fat that run through it help the meat fall apart more easily once it is tender.

-Both, however, are great cut up and used as stew meat and in chilis.
-And you can, if necessary, use them interchangeably in most recipes, although some recipes will be quite specific.
+Both, however, are great cut up and used as stew meat and in chili.
+You can use them interchangeably in most recipes, although some recipes will be quite specific.